-The programs in the Department of Business and Economics build upon the liberal arts spirit and the Catholic values of Salve Regina University in order to provide a broad range of studies for students interested in the leadership and management functions associated with the allocation of resources and decision processes inherent in a highly competitive global business environment.
-Students have the opportunity to develop critical, analytical, and decision-making skills as they are introduced to management theories, business practices, and critical and emerging technology.
+The programs in the Department of Business and Economics build upon the liberal arts spirit and the Catholic values of Salve Regina University, providing a broad range of studies for students interested in leadership and management in a highly competitive global business environment.
+Students have the opportunity to develop critical, analytical, and decision-making skills as they are introduced to management theories, business practices, and emerging technologies.
 The challenges and the advantages of working with an increasingly diverse work force are incorporated into appropriate course offerings.
-The emerging global market and the competitive forces shaping strategic plans and the future of the U.S. and the international business environments are central issues to the Department of Business and Economics programs', including majors in Accounting, Business Administration, Economics, Financial Management, Global Business and Economics, Global Business and Economics, Healthcare Administration, and Marketing.
-The program also offers minors in Accounting, Business Administration, Economics, Global Business curriculum is developed in consonance with the recommendations of accreditation bodies, the departmental faculty, and an advisory council of business professionals, academic colleagues, staff, and accomplished alumni, including an Executive in Residence, to meet the current demands of the global business environment.
+The emerging global market and the competitive forces shaping strategic plans and the future of the U.S. and the international business environments are central issues to the Department of Business and Economics programs', including majors in Accounting, Business Administration, Economics, Financial Management, Global Business and Economics, Healthcare Administration, and Marketing.
+The department also offers minors in Accounting, Business Administration, Economics, Global Business and Economics, Healthcare Administration, Marketing, Mathematical Finance, and Sport Management.
+The Business curriculum is developed in consonance with the recommendations of accreditation bodies, the departmental faculty, and an advisory council of business professionals, academic colleagues, staff, and accomplished alumni, including an Executive in Residence, to meet the current demands of the global business environment.